Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "That was it, yes.
 You know of her?"

-"No. It’s just… That was my grandmother’s name."
+"No. It’s just...
+That was my grandmother’s name."

 "Well, this one rescued a bunch of Females and cubs who got abducted off a colonial transport," Garaaf explained.
-"She became an honorary member of the Clan of Females, became an advisor to the Mother-Supreme… it’s a long story.
+"She became an honorary member of the Clan of Females, became an advisor to the Mother-Supreme... it’s a long story.
 The point is, she made an impression and we committed our efforts to returning her home.
 That’s why Giymuy was at Capitol Station that day, among other reasons.
 Some of my more influential Brothers were talking in terms of a formal friendship and alliance between our peoples."

 "And that’s when the Hunters got you," Spears surmised.